emma-wilson/syrf_userguide/stage-settings.md

 There are 2 options for how the statistics for excluded studies are grouped, and each option has further configurable options indicating how the statistics for excluded studies are presented in the annotation progress bar:

-1) When "Hide excluded studies form reviewers" is not ticked:
+1) When "Hide Studies" is not ticked:
-* Group excluded session statistic with unexcluded
+* Group with Incomplete/Completed
-* Separate excluded session statistics
+* Separate Sections

 ![Hide Excluded Studies - grouping 1](/figs/Fig_Stage-Advanced-settings-excluded-grouping-1_NEW.png)

 2) When “Hide Studies” is ticked:
-* Separate excluded session statistics
+* Separate Sections
-* Unavailable
+* Group with Unavailable

 Where "Unavailable" means that the excluded studies are categorised as "Unavailable" on the progress bar.